 Disaster recovery for rescue forces is a real necessity in every country, so how do you prepare for such a scenario?

-The Beirut mega-disaster reminded us once again how important it is that medical and rescue forces are prepared to manage extreme events.
+The Beirut mega-disaster reminded us once again how important it is that medical and rescue forces are prepared to manage disaster recovery in extreme events.

 Disaster recovery principles for rescue forces